garrandall/popular-music-data/tracks/i-wish-it-would-rain-the-temptations.md

-Oh I wish it would rain (Oh how I wish that it would rain) Ooh, let it rain, let it rain (Let it rain, let it rain) I need rain to disguise the tears in my eyes (Rain, rain, rain, let it rain) Oh, let it rain (Doo doo doo doo)
+Oh I wish it would rain (Oh how I wish that it would rain) Oh let it rain, let it rain (Let it rain, let it rain) I need rain to disguise the tears in my eyes (Rain, rain, rain, let it rain) Oh, let it rain (Doo doo doo doo)